stwykd/hask/lambda_abstractions.md

-Haskell allows anonymous functions through lambda abstraction The notation is \\variable(s) -> body
+Haskell allows anonymous functions through lambda abstraction.
+The notation is \\variable(s) -> body.
-"\\" is an ASCII approximation of "λ", so pronounced "lambda"
+"\\" is an ASCII approximation of "λ", so pronounced "lambda".
 ```haskell
 countLowercaseAndDigits :: String -> Int
 countLowercaseAndDigits =